|

 soon to look over your filing system so we can copy the applicable

 parts of it in our own homes.
+For most beginning writers,

 however, knowing how to organize one’s